Solidgate logo in black and white.

 Getting locked into one vendor kills your negotiating power.
 You want a platform that plays nice with multiple acquirers and processors.

 This flexibility lets you switch providers if fees rise or service quality drops.
 You can route transactions to local acquirers for higher approval rates, and continue operating even if one processor goes down.
-Plus, you can negotiate better rates by strategically spreading your volume across different providers.

 The best payment orchestration platforms work with both global processors and regional acquirers, giving you real options as you push into new markets.